 You can keep your TV shows featuring animals and nature.
 The super smart Bengal prefers stalking and swatting at anything that floats in water — be it an ice cube in your glass of iced tea or a rubber ducky floating in your bubble bath.
 Don’t bother closing the bathroom door, because Bengals hate being shut out of fun and will either figure out how to paw open the door or yowl until you concede and let them in.

 Descendants of the water-loving Asian Leopard Cats, Bengals revel in the spray from your shower head or may even boldly join you in the bathtub.

 Flashing a silky coat and a long body, the Turkish Angora is animated, agile and always up for water play.
 Indoor TAs will fight boredom by splashing water out of a sink and hopping in the shower with you.
 And when they hear the sound of water, they will come running.
 Some outdoor TAs have been known to paddle around in ponds and shallow streams.

-Turkish Angora cats can be stubborn and chatty and while they are not known for being lap cats, they are extremely loving and loyal to their favorite people.
+Turkish Angora cats can be stubborn and chatty, and though they are not known for being lap cats, they are extremely loving and loyal to their favorite people.

-Shaggy, strong, sweet and large, the Maine Coon has earned its nickname: Gentle Giant.
-Around water, however, this breed takes on raccoon-like behaviors such as scooping water with his front paws to quench his thirst or dunking his favorite toys in his water bowl.
-Savvy Maine Coon owners have learned to park the water bowl inside a larger, high-sided container like an empty large litterbox.
+Shaggy, strong, sweet and large, the Maine Coon has earned its nickname: gentle giant.
+Around water, however, this breed takes on raccoonlike behaviors such as scooping water with his front paws to quench his thirst or dunking his favorite toys in his water bowl.
+Savvy Maine Coon owners have learned to park the water bowl inside a larger, high-sided container like an empty litterbox.

 Keep the lid down on your toilet bowl; otherwise your Maine Coon is apt to engage in a one-cat toilet-pool party and leave a watery mess on your bathroom floor.